nimal-yughan/face-mask-detector-cnn/README.md

 # Face Mask Detector using CNN
 Face mask detection through images and real-time video streams using based on MobileNetV2 architecture.

-Only the base model of MobileNetV2 is used for transfer learning approach.
+Only the base model of Inception V3 is used for transfer learning approach.

 Teammates: Sai Krishna, Shreya